rp13g10/fell_finder/README.md

 This project is still in early development, with significant work still required before it's ready for general use.
 That said, with a little leg-work a viable PoC is now up and running.
 At present, the ingestion pipeline is largely up and running (although it's executed on-demand at the moment).
 A basic webapp is provided, which is able to plot routes on demand and display them to the user.
 Route creation has been sped up significantly following a rewrite in rust, although longer distances can still take a few seconds to generate.

 The rust portion of the code is currently in MVP state, and has a number of improvements which need to be made.
-This will be done at the same time as writing test cases to try and mop up any remaining logic issues.
-The overall structure of code in the repo is not yet final.
+My immediate next priority is configuring the project to work in Docker containers with either k8s or swarm.
+Once this has been achieved, I will continue working through remaining items in the backlog below.

 ## Instructions for use